ghoulmann/cs-curriculum/year_2.rst

 * Describe our current understanding of the connections between participatory culture and civic engagement, including the relationship between the digital divide and the participation gap [Jenkins]
 * Comprehend the framework of basic social skills and cultural skills associated with the new media literacies [Jenkins]
 * Reflect and respond to science-fiction literature addressing themes of technological utopias/dystopias, sentience, cybernetics and cyborgs, or cyberspace.
+* Develop, write, debug, execute a program written in a compiled language